sabertazimi/awesome-notes/notes/web/react/reactBasicNotes.md

 Solve:

-- reuse code with using ES6 classes
+- Reuse code with using ES6 classes.
-- compose multiple HOCs
+- Compose multiple HOCs.

 Pros:

-- reusable (abstract same logic)
+- Reusable (abstract same logic).
 - HOC is flexible with input data
-  (pass input data as parameters or derive it from props)
+  (pass input data as parameters or derive it from props).

 Cons:

-- wrapper hell: `withA(withB(withC(withD(Comp))))`
+- Wrapper hell: `withA(withB(withC(withD(Comp))))`.
-- implicit dependencies: which HOC providing a certain prop
+- Implicit dependencies: which HOC providing a certain prop.
-- name collision/overlap props: overwrite the same name prop silently
+- Name collision/overlap props: overwrite the same name prop silently.
-- HOC is not flexible with output data (to WrappedComponent)
+- HOC is not flexible with output data (to WrappedComponent).

 ```jsx
 // ToggleableMenu.jsx